3 Days Masai Mara Joining Cheap Safari | Camping Package in Kenya

 Nothing compares to the experience of walking on the savannah as you watch the hundreds of plains game and the predators as a distance.
 The thrill of being on the ground with the animals is so exciting.
 To get this experience once needs to visit the conservancies outside of the Masai Mara Park itself.
 They will offer you an armed guide or local Masai guides who are adept at seeing wildlife from miles away.

 The guides will be able to point out the trees with medicinal value.
 They will show you how to track animals and how to tell which foot print is from which animal.
 You will even learn to tell how long an animal passed a certain place from the nature of the footprint or the warmth and state of their dung.
 You will be able to approach elephant herds safely by telling the wind direction using your own spit or a piece of grass.
 You then move downwind and approach to a safe distance where you can see them close by and yet they can’t notice you.
+A visit to the maasai village is always worth your time in your masai mara 3 days safari.

 Going on a Masai Mara walking safari is usually done on day-2 in your 3 days budget safari from Nairobi.
 You will also learn a lot about the different animal behaviors and how the Masai have managed to live with them peacefully.
 It’s always an exciting experience to be out there in the savannah with the local guides watching wildlife in the sun.